 Additionally, due to the scale and diversity of the digital collections held by the BL, and changing Library services and researcher demands, it is of great importance that all staff are aware of the issues, opportunities and strategies involved in working with large-scale digital collections and developing innovative digital projects.
 This requires having an understanding of approaches used in programming, data science, big data, machine learning, text mining, data analytics, cloud computing, and visualisation.

-From deploying simple scripts to make everyday tasks easier, to advising on the building of new digital collections systems, or supporting collaborative, computational and data-driven research using digital collections and data, this postgraduate certificate will provide cultural heritage professionals with a much-needed grounding in computational approaches to navigate this new data-driven landscape confidently.
+From deploying simple scripts to make everyday tasks easier, to advising on the building of new digital collections systems, or supporting collaborative, computational and data-driven research using digital collections and data, this project trialed a new professional development opportunity to provide cultural heritage professionals with a much-needed grounding in computational approaches to navigate this new data-driven landscape confidently.

 Dr. Martyn Harris, IoC Manager, Birkbeck, University of London